-- Computer hardware manufacturers apply digital certificates technology by embedding them into cable modems to safeguard broadband service from thefts and alterations.
+- Computer hardware manufacturers apply digital certificate technology by embedding them into cable modems to safeguard broadband service from thefts and alterations.

-- Digital payment companies vastly apply digital certificates technology in authenticating their ATMs, point-of-sale equipment, and kiosks.
+- Digital payment companies vastly apply digital certificate technology in authenticating their ATMs, point-of-sale equipment, and kiosks.

 - Websites use digital certificates (SSL certificates in particular) to secure browser-server communications and to show they are trustworthy and genuine.

 - Email providers also employ digital certificate technology in securing emails to identify one user to another and for electronic document signing.
 Here, the email sender will electronically sign the mail while the receiver will verify the signature.

 Digital certificates continue to play significant roles in the cybersecurity landscape.
 Some of the vital benefits of having a digital certificate include the following:

 #1.
 Data Security, Confidentiality, and Integrity Through Encryption

 One of the most important roles that digital certificates play is the safeguarding of sensitive data.
 Digital certificates prevent information from being seen by those not authorized to see the information.
 As a result, individuals and businesses carrying large troves of data will benefit from having a digital certificate.
 Take the example of an SSL certificate that helps encrypt data between website servers and website browsers and thus ensures that attackers cannot intercept data belonging to web visitors.